The Counteroffensive – An inside look at virtual reality therapy that is reshaping veteran’s rehabilitation

 Around 15% of people will develop PTSD following traumatic experiences of violent conflict or warfare.
 The majority of people can overcome the effects with professional help.
 However, traditional therapy does not always work.

-The increase in mental illness suggests a major crisis of social after war as hundreds of thousands soldiers try to reintegrate themselves into civilian life.
+The increase in mental illness suggests a major crisis of social integration after war as hundreds of thousands soldiers try to reintegrate themselves into civilian life.
 To overcome these challenges, innovators are experimenting new forms of VR therapy.

 Mykola said, “If not for our doctors, I don’t think we would be here today.”